ilkkanml/TV_Project_Platform/project-bible/01-product-bible.md

 Keep playlist credentials local to the app by default.

-Keep the backend focused on accounts, licenses, subscriptions, payments, resellers, devices, app versions, remote config, and temporary secure transfer flows.
+Keep the backend focused on accounts, licenses, subscriptions, payments, resellers, devices, app versions, remote config, audit logs, and temporary secure transfer flows.

 Do not turn the platform into a content provider.

+Do not turn the backend into playlist authority.

+Do not add stream-hosting or channel-selling features.